 The pitch of a roof is the measurement of the roof’s steepness.
 Why is this important?
 It affects the type of roofing materials DryTech selects, the complexity of the roof’s design, and how we work on the roof.

 The primary purpose of pitching a roof is to redirect water and snow.
-For areas that see little rain or snow, a flat or low pitch roof is perfectly acceptable.
-However, for roofing in Maryland – where we are no strangers to wet weather – a pitched roof is the recommended style.
+For areas that see little rain or snow, a flat- or low-pitch roof is perfectly acceptable.
+However, for roofing in Maryland— where we are certainly no strangers to wet weather— a pitched roof is the recommended style.

-The process and cost of making repairs, cleaning or replacing a roof depends greatly on its pitch.
-A more steeply pitched roof is more difficult to work on, as it poses the dual challenges of balance and access, while a lower pitched roof is easier for our roofing crews to access.
-Determining the pitch of your roof will help us to provide you with a more accurate and complete cost estimate for the work to be done.
+The process and cost of cleaning, replacing, or making repairs to a roof depend greatly on its pitch.
+A more steeply-pitched roof is more difficult to work on, as it poses the dual challenges of balance and access— while a lower-pitched roof is easier for our roofing crews to access.
+Determining the pitch of your roof will help us in providing you with a more accurate and complete cost estimate for the work to be done.

 At DryTech Roofing, we have more than a decade of experience helping local homeowners to choose the right roof style and pitch for their Maryland homes.
 We install a wide selection of GAF roofing, and have a thorough understanding of how to calculate the ideal pitch for specific homes.
 Call us today to schedule an in-home consultation with our Maryland roofing experts.

 FREE Estimate on Quality Roofing for Maryland Homes

 Have an aging or leaking roof?
 Don’t want to keep climbing up there and patching cracks, just to have them reopen?
 Contact DryTech Roofing and leave the roofing to us.
 Call (240) 491-5600 for a FREE Estimate on your Maryland roofing project.